Johns Manville

 Johns Manville History

-Johns Manville traces its roots back to the late 1800s when 24-year-old Henry Ward Johns created the H. W. Johns Manufacturing Company.
-Shortly after, the company merged with C.B.
-Manville’s Manville Covering Company.
+Johns Manville traces its roots back to 1858 when 24-year-old Henry Ward Johns created the H. W. Johns Manufacturing Company to make and sell roofing shingles.

-With the merger of the companies, the H. W. Johns-Manville Company was created in 1901, and in 1926, the name officially changed to the Johns-Manville Corporation.
+- With the merger of the companies, the H. W. Johns-Manville Company was created in 1901, and in 1926, the name officially changed to the Johns-Manville Corporation.

-In 1927, the company went public and focused on manufacturing fire-resistant roofing and insulation materials.
+- In 1927, the company went public and focused on manufacturing fire-resistant roofing and insulation materials.

-During the late 1930s, the company began manufacturing and distributing products to help with World War II, including asbestos-containing insulation for U.S. Navy ships.
+- During the late 1930s, the company began manufacturing and distributing products to help with World War II, including asbestos-containing insulation for U.S. Navy ships.

-Johns Manville Lawsuit and Bankruptcy
+Johns Manville Asbestos Lawsuits and Bankruptcy

 In 1929, eleven employees filed a negligence lawsuit against Johns Manville.
 According to court documents, the plaintiffs filed the suit after claiming Johns Manville failed to provide adequate safety to employees during work, including the failure to ventilate facilities and the failure to provide proper safety masks.

 In 1935, Johns Manville faced another asbestos-related lawsuit brought by 20 former employees.
-Court documents state that the employees, who worked at the Waukegan, Illinois plant, were exposed to harmful working conditions.
+Court documents state that the employees who worked at the Waukegan, Illinois, plant were exposed to harmful working conditions.

 The lawsuit was thrown out under Illinois law, which at the time stated employees didn’t have the right to file such claims for workers’ compensation.